wikiti/beautiful-jekyll/_posts/2017-01-15-utils-writting-a-book-in-markdown.md

 |- Makefile      # Makefile used for building our books.
 ```

 Simple, isn't it?
-Don't worry abuot the files' content; I'll explain each file on the following sections.
+Don't worry about the files' content; I'll explain each file on the following sections.

-You can find the template used on this post in [this GitHub repository](TODO).
+You can find the template used on this post in [this GitHub repository](https://github.com/wikiti/pandoc-book-template).

 ## Setup generic data